AdilAbubacker/rentezy_backend/README.md

 **Why this architecture wins:**

 * 🔌 **Zero Coupling** - Add new consumers without touching existing code.
 Property Service doesn't know Search exists.
 * 🛡️ **Fault Isolation** - Search crashes?
 Bookings continue.
-Kafka retains events, recovery is automatic.
-Zero data loss.
+Kafka retains events, and the service catches up on restart.
+No cascading failures, no data loss.
 * ⚡ **Async Performance** - API returns instantly.
 Heavy operations happen in background.
 No timeouts, no blocking.
 * 📈 **Independent Scaling** - Scale Notification to 10 pods while Property runs on 3.
 Kafka consumer groups handle distribution.
 * 🔄 **Event Replay** - Rebuild indices from scratch.
 Populate new services with historical data.
 Time-travel for debugging.
-* 🎯 **Choreography** - Services react autonomously.
-No central orchestrator = no single point of failure.
+* 🎯 **Real-Time Experience** - Notifications, search updates, and analytics all respond in near real time because they are event-driven, not batched.

 **Result:** A system where individual service failures don't cascade, new features ship without touching old code, and 6 months of production data can be replayed to fix bugs retroactively.
 This is how you build systems that survive in production.